General Policies (Chapter 1)

 It is the responsibility of each supervisor of the College to ensure affirmative implementation of these policies to avoid any discrimination in employment.
 All employees are expected to recognize these policies and cooperate with their implementation.
 Intentional violation of these policies is a basis for employee disciplinary action.
 Employees and applicants shall not be subjected to harassment or intimidation because they have: (1) filed a complaint; (2) assisted or participated in an investigation, compliance review, hearing or any other activity related to the administration of any federal, state, or local law requiring equal employment opportunity; (3) opposed any act or practice made unlawful by any federal, state, or local law requiring equal opportunity; or (4) exercised any other legal right protected by federal, state, or local law requiring equal opportunity.

-The Director of Institutional Diversity/Affirmative Action Officer has been assigned to direct the establishment of and to monitor the implementation of personnel procedures to guide our affirmative action program throughout the College, and to oversee and coordinate all efforts of the College to achieve its goals in the attainment of campus diversity.
+The Chief Diversity Officer has been assigned to direct the establishment of and to monitor the implementation of personnel procedures to guide our affirmative action program throughout the College, and to oversee and coordinate all efforts of the College to achieve its goals in the attainment of campus diversity.
 This policy and related initiatives are posted at www.smith.edu/oid/.

 Commitment to Academic Freedom